-- Practical jokes.
-You know you were reading the map correctly, but your lost all the same.
+Practical jokes.
+You know you were reading the map correctly, but you're lost all the same.

-- House.
+House.
 Typically live in your house or even in that tree at the bottom of your garden.
-It is believed that this type are responsible for a fair amount of your households fortunes - so its wise to show them respect.
+It is believed that this type is responsible for a fair amount of your household's fortunes - so it's wise to show them respect.
 On the other hand, they don't tolerate laziness and could get up to all kinds of mischief (e.g. banging walls) until you do what they want.

-- Cailleach Beare.
-A guardian in certain parts of Ireland - she is thought to appear as an old chrone, that if kissed - turns into a young maiden and offers Kingship of the land.
+Cailleach Beare.
+A guardian in certain parts of Ireland - she is thought to appear as an old crone, which if kissed - turns into a young maiden and offers Kingship of the land.